Feeds:

 Hello in there!
 Is anybody home?

-If children learn more from example than by the written or spoken word, then a few minutes spent outdoors with a child investigating the natural world is sure to have a greater impact than the most beautiful book about nature or even the most informative dialogue on a similar subject.
+If children learn more from example than by the written or spoken word, then a few minutes spent outdoors with a child is key to transferring a passion for nature to future generationsI hope my photographs incite others to go outside and see what they can find out there with their own eyes.

 bunny seen from kitchen window

-A wild bunny as seen from the kitchen window
+A wild snowshoe hare as seen from the kitchen window

-My photographs are only witness to the wonders around me… both in the natural world and in the young eyes of those who are only just beginning to see it for themselves.
+My photographs act as a witness to the wonders around me… both in the natural world and in the young eyes of those who are only just beginning to see it for themselves.

 looking forward